Shining a light on life caring for a child with complex health needs at home.

 - the emotional support to help them when times get tough.

 Parents and carers have given us a real insight into their day to day lives, and the challenges they often face, through a range of personal and powerful video diaries.
-Find out more about these video diaries and watch them here.
+Watch them here.

 For me the biggest achievement so far is seeing so many families coming forward and sharing their experiences.
 We are not nurses, but do whatever it takes to keep our children safe and well at homeLeanne, #notanurse_but video diarist and Mum